DJPoland/Portfolio-Site/README.md

 # Current Portfolio Site

-This site is using Gatsby, Node, and React.
+This site is using Gatsby, Node, React, and React Bootstrap.
 Icons by [Font Awesome](https://fontawesome.com).
+Thanks [HTML5UP](https://html5up.net/) for the creative starter template.

 ## Preview